 On the third step, configure the database parameters.
 Enter the details you provided during the Matomo installation.
 Enter the database server as

 Set up the Superuser, an administrative account with unrestricted access.
-Choose a username and secure password, and then enter your email address.
-You may opt into the emails by checking the additional confirmation checkboxes.
+Choose a username, a secure password, and enter your email address.
+You may opt into emails by checking the confirmation boxes.

 Enter the details of the first website, including a name, URL, and timezone.
 Specify whether it is an e-commerce site as well.

-Copy the tracking code generated and paste it right before the closing
+Copy the generated tracking code and paste it just before the closing

 Continue to the final page, which summarizes the setup.
 You can then proceed to the sign-in page.
 Enter the superuser credentials created earlier.